Kong/developer.konghq.com/app/_gateway_entities/route.md

 ## How routing works

-For each incoming request, {{site.base_gateway}} must determine which service gets to handle it based on the Routes that are defined.
-In general, the router orders all defined Routes by their priority and uses the highest priority matching Route to handle a request.
+For each incoming request, {{site.base_gateway}} must determine which service gets to handle it based on the Routes that are defined. {{site.base_gateway}} first finds Routes that match by comparing the defined routing attributes with the attributes in the request.
+If multiple Routes match, the {{site.base_gateway}} router then orders all defined Routes by their priority and uses the highest priority matching Route to handle a request.

 If there are multiple matching Routes with the same priority, it is not defined which of the matching Routes will be used and {{site.base_gateway}}
 will use either of them according to how its internal data structures are organized.
+If two or more Routes are configured with fields containing the same values, {{site.base_gateway}} applies a priority rule. {{site.base_gateway}} first tries to match the routes with the most rules.

+### Matching routing attributes

+When you configure a Route, you must define certain attributes that {{site.base_gateway}} will use to match incoming requests.

 {{site.base_gateway}} supports native proxying of HTTP/HTTPS, TCP/TLS, and GRPC/GRPCS protocols.
 Each of these protocols accept a different set of routing attributes:
 - `http`: `methods`, `hosts`, `headers`, `paths` (and `snis`, if `https`)